 3. Reduced Capability

 It could take you some time to get used to before it feels comfortable.
-That’s why you should test drive the truck in an empty parking lot after any major suspension modification.
+That’s why you should test drive your truck in an empty parking lot after any major suspension modification.

 4. Goes Through Parts